getsolus/solus-site.github.io/content/blog/2016-03-02-solus-1-1-shannon-released.md

 {{< altimg "2016/02/2WCcF57H2z6O.png" >}}

 Let's be honest, printing isn't sexy.
 Printing isn't even what the cool kids do anymore.
 Nowadays they send their ol' vintage filtered pictures on the Snapchats and sign documents on their fancy iPotatos.
 But that doesn't matter.
 Solus 1.1 ships with printing support out of the box.
 Now when those cool kids grow up and get jobs, their need for printing on old fashion paper will work.
 Got an HP printer?
 Install the hplip package!

-We've refined our selection of beautiful wallpapers, generously provided by <a href="http://www.twistedpixelsphotography.com/"Twisted Pixels</a>.
+We've refined our selection of beautiful wallpapers, generously provided by [Twisted Pixels](http://www.twistedpixelsphotography.com/).

 We also improved mail support in Solus 1.1 by resolving issues relating to Thunderbird and mime association.

 ##### Initial Installation Experience

 Solus 1.1 builds on our aim to provide a seamless, effortless Linux desktop experience.
 This experience extends to the installation of Solus, and we have taken the time to evaluate and implement improvements to be made to the installer.

 1. We've improved timezone configuration.
 2. We've ensured that Windows 8 and above are properly detected.